Senior Director of Parent Advocacy

 What you will NOT be doing

-• Redirecting challenging parent discussions to faculty or leadership
+• Escalating challenging parent discussions to faculty or school leadership—these conversations belong entirely to you

 Key responsibilities